Psychiatric Drug Therapy

 Antidepressants are the most common treatment the for depression.
 Studies show that they can help reduce symptoms for some people with major depression.
 Regrettably, they are far from a complete solution.

-To maximize recovery, depression is best considered in a broader context that considers the drugs' partial effectiveness, risks, and limitations as well as the many evidence-based nondrug options available.
+To maximize recovery, depression is best viewed in a broader context that considers drugs' partial effectiveness, risks, and limitations as well as the many evidence-based nondrug options available (see free monograph).
 This full view helps individuals and their practitioners make the most informed choices about care.

 Do Antidepressants Work?

 Yes, but their benefit is almost entirely placebo effect

 After reviewing the extensive evidence, the U.S. FDA confirms that commonly-prescribed antidepressants work, but only slightly better than placebo (sugar pills).

 This conclusion is found in the clear evidence of many independent gold-standard drug trials.
 Overall, placebos eliminate 38% of depressive symptoms while antidepressants alleviate 46%.
 This 8% difference is so small that researchers note that it isn't "clinically relevant" - its impact is too small to notice.

 Further, these antidepressants provide no clinically noticeable benefit for minor or moderate depression , and their benefits are "relatively small even for severely depressed patients".
 [4, 5] Only 3% of people taking antidepressants achieve a non-depressed state and stayed that way for a year.
 Dr. James Davies gives more detail.

 Regrettably, newly approved drugs fare no better.
 There are three studies on Esketamine, a new nasal spray antidepressant and variant of a drug used to cause unconsciousness for surgery.
 One shows the drug can reduce severe depressive symptoms slightly, while two found no evidence the drug works at all.